FateScript/experiments/README.md

 Here is of my philosophy of building this project, hope it could help you to build your own repo.

-* The best way to understand a concept that you are not familiar with is to implement it. (纸上得来终觉浅，绝知此事要躬行)
+* The best way to understand a concept that you are not familiar with is to implement it.
 * Three steps to reinvent a wheel:
   * Find things you are curious about.
   * Redesign the core part.